 She went back to her studies in September 2014, this time to do Working with Children, Young People and Families with Education Studies at Newman University and suddenly life was looking more hopeful for the then 24-year-old.

 Then in June 2015 she had renal failure again and to this day Katherine is waiting for another kidney transplant.
 She has her dialysis at home now which is better than hospital but she needs to be wired to a machine for eight hours every single day.

 She's done this for over 800 days since 2015.

 This remarkable young woman has never given up and in May 2017 she completed her teaching degree and her graduated in October last year at Symphony Hall in Birmingham.
-Her dream is to be a teacher full time but without a transplant it just simply is not possible.
-Her father Mark is registered for a paired exchange programme in the event that a match does not arise for Katherine, but together the family remain hopeful.
+Her dream is to be a teacher full time but without a transplant it would simply not be possible.

 Katherine does volunteering and uses her previous talent to teach swimming in Coventry.
 Katherine's positivity in the face of such adversity should be an inspiration to us all.

 She said, “I never feel sorry for myself, it’s life, these were the cards I was dealt and I have to just make the best of what I have.
 Without my amazing family and the fantastic care I have received over the years I would not be here now and I want to do everything I can to raise awareness.
 People need to know more about leukaemia and the devastating effect it has on people’s lives.
 All of my issues stem from blood cancer and I hope that by telling my story people understand more about this disease.”

 “Leukaemia is always referred to by this name, not blood cancer, and that is why I feel that people don’t necessarily know what it is unless they have been touched by it personally.
 It is a cancer, it is the third biggest cancer killer, and the Midlands is leading the global fight to eradicate it off the planet.”